YoussefAzozz/argocd-lab/README.md

 │ └── prod/ # Prod environment manifests
 │
 ├── vars/ # Jenkins Shared Library scripts
-│ ├── deploy.groovy # Handles environment-based deployment logic
+│ ├── unitTests.groovy # Run unit Tests based on the environment type(dev,stage,prod)
-│ └── utils.groovy # (Optional) Helper functions for pipelines
-│
+│ └── buildApp.groovy # build the java application using mvn clean package
+│ └── build_Scan__PushImage.groovy # Build and scan the docker image from any vulnerabilites and push it to the DockerHub │ └── edit_deployment_argocd.groovy # edit the image tag in the deployment manifest
+| └── push_to_argo.groovy after editting , commit the changes to the github where the ArgoCD listens for any changes
 ├── Jenkinsfile # (Optional) Example pipeline using shared library └── README.md # Project documentation